SmokinCache/MoneroOcean-Pool-Logger/README.md

 The logger creates a .csv file with the followning column order:
 ("timeStamp, amtdue, amtpaid, totalhashes, lasthash, validshares, invalidshares")

 Here is a sample row from the log.

 2018-11-04_21:27:54, 3.264402244207, 3.234001479599, 4, 103855608034, 1541384795, 295620, 11

 Thanks to Bathmat for help on the amount decimal placement.
-They have written a simular shell script for lagging located at https://github.com/Bathmat/MO-stats
+They have written a simular shell script for logging located at https://github.com/Bathmat/MO-stats

 # Usage